silverstripe/developer-docs/en/00_Getting_Started/02_Composer.md

 ## Deploying projects with Composer

-When deploying projects with composer, you could just push the code and run `composer update`.
+When deploying projects with Composer, you could just push the code and run `composer update`.
 This, however, is risky.
 In particular, if you were referencing development dependencies and a change was made between your testing and your deployment to production, you would end up deploying untested code.
 Not cool!